brettinternet/homeops/containers/snapraid/README.md

 # SnapRAID

 This [SnapRAID](https://www.snapraid.it/) image uses a python [runner](https://github.com/Chronial/snapraid-runner) to automate the backup syncs.
-Curl and dumb-init entrypoint are also available.
+Bash, curl and dumb-init entrypoint are also available.

 ```sh
 docker create -d \